 INFO

-is a unique exhibition, educational interaction, and event in London
+is a unique exhibition, educational installation, and event in London

-As a follow-up to our 2021 World Day initiative in Vienna initiative in Vienna, the International Forum for Understanding is once again
+As a follow-up to our 2021 World Day initiative in Vienna, the International Forum for Understanding is once again partnering with

 By emphasizing the voices of individuals with lived experience, we aim to: